streamnative/pulsar-hub/offloaders/filesystem/2.5.1/filesystem.md

 bin/pulsarctl namespaces set-offload-threshold --size 10M my-tenant/my-namespace
 ```

-> #### Tip
+> **Tip**
 >
-> For more information about the `pulsarctl namespaces set-offload-threshold options` command, including flags, descriptions, default values, and shorthands, see [here](https://streamnative.io/docs/pulsarctl/v0.4.0/#-em-set-offload-threshold-em-).
+> For more information about the `pulsarctl namespaces set-offload-threshold options` command, including flags, descriptions, default values, and shorthands, see [here](https://docs.streamnative.io/pulsarctl/v2.7.0.6/#-em-set-offload-threshold-em-).

-## Configure filesystem offloader to run manually
+## Run filesystem offloader manually

 For individual topics, you can trigger filesystem offloader manually using the following methods:

-- Use REST endpoint
+- Use REST endpoint.

 - Use CLI tools (such as pulsarctl or pulsar-admin).